 This armor represents actual armor; thick or reinforced leathers, overlapping plates of leather, lightweight metals, or heavily reinforced materials like canvas or linens.
-Wearing armor such as this allows you to survive longer in combat, but is still not designed to take heavy abuse.
+Wearing armor such as this may help you absorb incidental shots and to survive a bit longer in combat, but is still not designed to take heavy abuse.